 Linux File Systems: ext4 vs. Btrfs vs. ZFS

 When it comes to Linux file system types, you have options.
-That is one reason Linux is such a versatile operating system, leading to it being used on everything from gaming consoles to supercomputer clusters.
-In this article, we look at three popular Linux file system formats and present each type's use cases, advantages, and disadvantages.
+That is one reason Linux is such a versatile operating system, leading to its use on everything from gaming consoles to supercomputer clusters.
+Let’s look at four popular Linux file system formats and present the use cases, advantages, and disadvantages of each.

 File management basics will help you understand how to navigate through the Linux operating system, starting with learning about what each Linux file system type offers.